treenet/treenetproc/README.md

 <!-- badges: end -->

 The package `treenetproc` cleans raw dendrometer data.
-The cleaning process aligns measurements at regular time intervals, removes jumps and outliers, flags all changes and plots them as well.
+The cleaning process aligns measurements into regular time intervals, removes jumps and outliers, flags all changes and plots them as well.

 ## Installation